LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

-In practical usage, user-provided queries may be incomplete (\eg partial titles or fragmented sentences).
-To handle these incomplete queries, we further introduce pseudo-query embeddings.
-Our graph retriever reconstructs an embedding for the complete query, known as the pseudo-query embedding, based on each candidate.
-This allows us to use the similarity between the embeddings of user-provided query and pseudo query as an auxiliary metric during retrieval.
-Since our goal is to retrieve the related papers for a given paper, each pair of connected papers (\ie $(i, j)\in E$) in the citation graph can be regarded as a ground-truth query-candidate match, where the text of the source node $i$ serves as the complete query for the text of the target node $j$.
-Therefore, we first use a multilayer perceptron (MLP) to generate the pseudo-query embedding from candidate paper $j$ as $\mathbf{p}_j = \text{MLP}(\mathbf{c}_j) \in \mathbb{R}^{d_1}$, and then employ the 1-norm regularization to ensure that the pseudo-query embedding closely resembles the embedding of paper $i$, as shown in Eq.~\ref{eq:regular}:

-Given the candidate embedding $\mathbf{c}_j$ and the pseudo-query embedding $\mathbf{p}_j$, we calculate the cosine similarity between the query and the candidate as $\textnormal{sim}(i, j) = \cos(\mathbf{q}_i, \mathbf{c}_j + \mathbf{p}_j)$.
-We then apply the InfoNCE loss \cite{oord2018representation} to ensure positive candidates are closer to the query embeddings than negative candidates in the semantic space:
+In practical usage, user-provided queries may be incomplete (\eg partial titles or fragmented sentences), leading to less-informative queries.
+We found that for each candidate it is possible to generate a golden query that best matches this candidate.
+For example, the candidate text ``self-attention mechanism" best matches the query ``the backbone of Transformer architecture".
+This inspires us to learn to approximate the embedding of the golden query for each candidate.
+We call the generated one pseudo-query embedding and use the similarity between the embeddings of the user-provided query and pseudo query as an auxiliary metric during retrieval.
+Since our goal is to predict the potential connections between papers, each pair of connected papers (\ie $(i, j)\in E$) in the citation graph can be regarded as a ground-truth query-candidate match, where the text of the source node $i$ serves as the golden query for the text of the target node $j$.
+Therefore, we first use a multilayer perceptron (MLP) to generate the pseudo-query embedding from candidate paper $j$ as $\mathbf{p}_j = \text{MLP}(\mathbf{c}_j) \in \mathbb{R}^{d_1}$, and then optimize $\mathbf{p}_j$ to closely resembles the embedding of golden query $i$.
+Here, we use the $\ell_1$-norm regularization for optimization since it achieves the best performance in our experimental studies.
+The loss function is Given the candidate embedding $\mathbf{c}_j$ and the pseudo-query embedding $\mathbf{p}_j$, we calculate the cosine similarity between the query and the candidate with the enhancement of pseudo-query as $\textnormal{sim}(i, j) = \cos(\mathbf{q}_i, \mathbf{c}_j + \mathbf{p}_j)$.
+We then apply the InfoNCE loss \cite{oord2018representation} to ensure positive candidates are closer to the query embeddings than negative candidates in the semantic space: where the negative candidates $j'$ are randomly sampled from $V\setminus\mathcal{N}(i)$.
+We then optimize the retriever with the InfoNCE loss $\mathcal{L}_{\textnormal{nce}}$ and regularization term $\mathcal{L}_{\textnormal{re}}$ jointly.